Quantum walk on a random comb: Quantum diffusion from a point on the spine

 The integral can be evaluated and gives the final result

 where $\cdots$ denotes terms that vanish faster than $|t-n_{\scriptscriptstyle{0}}|^{-4}$ as $|t-n_{\scriptscriptstyle{0}}|\ \to\ \infty$.

-Let us comment on this result. \begin{itemize} \item Firstly the escape probability along a tooth, starting from an initial point on the spine, takes a universal and deterministic form when the distance between the initial point and the tooth is large. \item The algebraic decay exponent $-\,4$ with the distance is universal, and independent of the strength of the disorder (hole probability) $p$. \item The coefficient depends simply on the disorder strength.
-The $p$ dependence has a simple interpretation, when reexpressing the distance between the tooth $t$ and the initial point $d=n_{\scriptscriptstyle{0}}$ in term of a renormalized distance equal to the expectation of the number of teeth between $t$ and $n_{\scriptscriptstyle{0}}$, $\tilde d=d (1-p)$. \item The subdominant terms represented by the $\cdots$ in \rf{EscProbAsym} are stochastic terms depending on the actual realization of the disorder in the infinite random chain. \end{itemize}
+Let us comment on this result. \begin{itemize} \item Firstly, the escape probability along a tooth, starting from an initial point on the spine, takes a universal and deterministic form when the distance between the initial point and the tooth is large. \item The algebraic decay exponent $-\,4$ with the distance $d=|t-n_{\scriptscriptstyle{0}}|$ is universal, and independent of the strength of the disorder (hole probability) $p$. \item The algebraic $(1-p)^{-3}$ dependence of the coefficient means that at large distance $d$ the escape probability takes the form of a continuous algebraic distribution probability